 Memphis has an unlimited cadre of unique experiences to offer for all interest levels.
-Be sure you have ample time to do Memphis your way.
-Travel With Serenity is readily available to make your adventure a reality.
-Herein we have covered museums, activities, hotels, restaurants, and the music that make Memphis rock 'n' roll.
+Herein we share the great experiences and adventures you can conquer -- museums, activities, hotels, restaurants, and the music that make Memphis rock 'n' roll.

+It is always great to share a first-hand experiences to help others have a better time!
 I traveled solo and joined the group of travel agents upon arrival.
-The first-hand secrets of Memphis are now in my repertoire and I am well prepared to make your visit exceptional.
-Not in any particular order but this is an account of our visit.
+The secrets of Memphis are in my repertoire and I am well-prepared to make your visit exceptional.

-Our tour began with a stop at the I-40 Welcome Center, on the Mississippi River across from Arkansas.
-We were welcomed by bigger than life statutes of the two kings, B. B. King and Elvis Presley.
+Our tour began at the I-40 Welcome Center, on the Mississippi River, across from Arkansas.
+We were welcomed by the two kings, B. B. King and Elvis Presley.